bkay29/virtual-gaming-leaderboard-api/README.md

 # Virtual Gaming Leaderboard API

-A Django REST Framework (DRF) project that provides a backend API for managing categories, games, players, and scores for a virtual gaming leaderboard.
+A Django REST Framework (DRF) project that provides a backend API for managing categories, games, players, and scores for a virtual gaming leaderboard, Includes automated tests and manual Postman/Insomnia collections

 The API supports full CRUD operations and includes authentication, testing, and pagination.

+Key decisions:
+- Leaderboard calculation is encapsulated in `leaderboard/services.py` for testability and reuse.
+- Aggregations are performed via Django ORM and optimized with DB indexes on `Score(game, -value, timestamp)`.
+- Frontend demo available in `/frontend` (simple HTML + JS).

 ---

+## Tech stack
+- Python 3.12, Django 5.x, Django REST Framework
+- PostgreSQL (development-ready; SQLite used for tests)
+- pytest for tests
+- Optional: Docker + docker-compose for local development

 ## Features
 - Manage **Categories** (e.g. Puzzle, Action, Strategy)